Live Healthy with CHD

-Learn more about specific ACH conditions and defects, and the issues that affect your life.
+Learn more about specific ACHD conditions and defects, and the issues that affect your life.
 Participate in our monthly Webinars.
 Our leading experts and advocates cover a range of interesting, diverse and timely topics in patient-friendly language.

 Become your own best advocate

 If you are living with adult congenital heart disease, you will need to be your own best advocate.
 This means learning to be an active participant in your treatment decisions and care.
 That requires good information and some special skills in...